 Weddings are steeped in a lot of tradition but that doesn't mean you have to be restricted.
 Forgo tradition if it doesn't suit you.
 Do you want to wear a red cocktail dress to walk down the aisle?
 Then wear one!
 Would you rather have a pool party with swimming instead of dancing?
 Go for it!

 Pressuring yourself to do or have something at your wedding because it's "traditional" only adds unnecessary stress to your life.
 If you don't like a tradition, then don't do it.
 If something else resonates with you deeply, then add it in.
 Don't let someone else's "should" impact your ceremony.
 This is you and your partner's day, and it should be an expression of your personalities.

 Life doesn't stop when you are planning your wedding.
 Don't let everyday cares and squabbles take up your time and energy.
 You and your partner are planning to spend a lifetime together, so don't let the small things derail your plans.

 Sharing planning responsibilities lightens the load for everyone and makes you both feel included in the day that is, ultimately, about both of you.
 You may even find moments to strengthen your relationship during the process.

 Make time for each other at regular intervals.
 Set aside a day, or a weekend, just the two of you, reconnecting and remembering why you wanted to get married in the first place.
-It can be as simple as just staying in and watching your favorite movies or as grand as a pre-wedding weekend getaway.
+It can be as simple as just staying in and watching your favourite movies or as grand as a pre-wedding weekend getaway.

 Talk to a Professional